 Here in Washington state, fall's first crop of apples is always a reason to celebrate.
 This simple combination was inspired by a German chef I worked with in my restaurant days.

 With a vegetable peeler, remove a swirl of skin from each apple, leaving about half of the skin intact.
-Cut the flesh away from the core of each.
-Compost the core and chop the flesh into bite-sized chunks.
+Cut the flesh away from the core of each; chop flesh into bite-sized chunks.

 At this point you may keep it chunky "as is," stir it down with a potato masher, or puree it in a food processor or food mill, depending on your style.
 The applesauce should taste great by itself, but feel free to sweeten with honey or maple syrup if you desire.